23rd Infantry Regiment (United States): Return to U.S.

 4-23 Infantry returned to Fort Lewis in July 2010 following its 12-month deployment.
 The battalion was part of the first Stryker unit to deploy to Afghanistan.
 4-23 Infantry was the only Stryker battalion operating in the remote, mountainous terrain of Zabul Province, which required greater logistical coordination, maintenance, and care of equipment than any other unit.
 The battalion was the only infantry unit in Afghanistan to be tasked to move across two provinces and set up operations in an entirely new area.
 4-23 Infantry was the only U.S. Army unit to take part in Operation 'Moshtarak', the largest offensive operation in Afghanistan since the war began in 2001.
 4-23 Infantry was also the only U.S. Army infantry battalion operating in the volatile Helmand Province.
 4-23 Infantry as part of 5th Stryker Brigade, 2nd Infantry Division was the second U.S. Army brigade to deploy with the Landwarrior system.

 Afghanistan 2012 Deployment

 4-23 Infantry deployed in April 2012 under the reflagged 2nd Stryker Brigade, known as the Lancers, 2nd Infantry Division to the Maiwand and Zharai District and returned to Joint Base Lewis-McChord in January 2013.

 1-23 Infantry deployed in March 2012, 3rd Stryker brigade combat team, to Panjwai district, Kandahar province, Afghanistan.
 The Taliban proclaimed Panjwai as the birthplace of the Taliban movement in the early 1990s.
 1-64 Armor deployed and was attached to 1-23 Infantry throughout their deployment.
+They returned to the United States in November 2012.
+Through the deployment, they suffered 3 casualties.

+The battalion headquarters was in Zangabad, where Comanche company was also stationed out of.